Sangarshanan/talks/build-a-database/presentation.md

 ![fit](./static/index_meme.png)

 ^
+these are called Indexes
-Introducing Indexes, what a concept we maintain an additional structure we write to but reads are gonna be much faster Lets start simple with
+we maintain an additional structure we write to, but reads are gonna be much faster we just index on id or primary key
+Lets start simple with

 ---